isabella232/laserfiche-sharepoint-integration/testing/test_plan.md

 1. Use name with the invalid character `\`.
 1. Attempt to create folder
     - Expected results: Dialog remains open, error  specifies to provide a valid folder name
+1. Use create folder button.
+1. Use name with alphanumeric and with someone of the valid special characters `!@#$%^&*()`.
+1. Attempt to create folder.
+1. Use refresh button
+    - Expected results: New folder exists in currently open folder with special characters in the name.
 1. Use create folder button
 1. Use name that already exists in folder
 1. Attempt to create